 LACs are made up of diverse groups of individuals that are representative of the community they serve.
 Generally, LACs are established by county boards to review, evaluate and provide recommendations for how to improve mental health services in their communities.
 Counties, county boards and community leaders can use LACs to advise them on a range of mental health-related topics, such as improving their local mental health and county social services.

-It is strongly suggested that the majority of LAC members, at least 51 percent, must be individuals with a lived experience of mental illness and family members of individuals with a lived experience.
+It is strongly suggested that at least 51 percent of LAC members must be individuals with a lived experience of mental illness and family members of individuals with a lived experience.
+You can download a description of LAC member commitments, responsibilities, and qualifications here.